guardian/grid/README.md

 First you need to create some dev credentials in AWS - ask your friendly system administrator.

-Setup your awscli with a new profile `aws configure --profile media-service`.

 **Pro-tip**: Set `AWS_DEFAULT_PROFILE` to avoid using the `--profile` flag with the awscli in the future.

 ```sh